Koverse/documentation/docs/source/installguide.rst

 ----------------------------------
 1. Click the Parcel icon in the menu bar of the Cloudera Manager UI.
 The Koverse parcel should be visible in the list.
 If not, click the *Check for new Parcels* button.
 2. Click the *Download* button.
 Once downloaded, the button becomes the *Distribute* button.
 3. Click the *Distribute* button.
-Once distribuetd, the button become the *Active* button.
+Once distributed, the button become the *Active* button.
 4. Click the *Activate* button.

 As described in the :ref:`InfraGuide`, Koverse depends on Apache Accumulo 1.6 for data storage.
 If you do not have it installed already, you should now install the ACCUMULO 1.6.0 Parcel.
 Follow the above Download, Distribute, and Activate process and then install the Accumulo Service.